jamie-ralph/data-career-analysis/README.md

 If we take a look at salaries overall, the median salary is higher for data scientists ($120,000) than for data analysts ($84,500).
-Salaries for both groups are positively skewed due to small number of respondents earning about $150,000 or more.
-For modelling purposes the salaries will be log10 transformed to make them more normally distributed.
+Salaries for both groups are positively skewed due to small number of respondents earning around $150,000 or more.
+For modelling purposes the salaries will be log10 transformed to make them normally distributed.
 ![](README_files/figure-gfm/unnamed-chunk-1-1.png)<!-- -->

 <br>

 #### Does salary differ by gender identity?

-The data shows that the majority of respondents indentified as men.
+The data shows that the majority of respondents identified as men.
 Data scientists had higher median salaries than data analysts across the gender groups.
 It’s possible that women are under-represented in this sample, an issue that has been identified for the survey across all